Stresa–Mottarone cable car crash: Background

 The Stresa–Alpino–Mottarone Cable Car is an aerial tramway, a form of cable line in which cabins are suspended from a fixed cable and hauled by a separate traction cable to which they are permanently attached, with cabins shuttling backwards and forwards instead of running in a continuous loop.
-The Stresa–Mottarone line had two separate sections, each with two cabins, and passengers change cabin at the mid-point station of Alpino, between the Stresa and Mottarone stations.
+The Stresa–Mottarone line had two separate sections, each with two cabins, and passengers changed cabins at the mid-point station of Alpino, between the Stresa and Mottarone stations.

 Construction work for the cable car began in 1967, carried out by the firm Poscio, under the guidance of architect Mario Cracchi from nearby Baveno.
 Cable-car-specific construction was carried out by Piemonte Funivie from Turin.
 The original cables were produced by Westfälische Drahtindustrie GmbH in Hamm, Germany.
 The last upgrade of the Stresa-Mottarone aerial tramway cars took place in 2002, undertaken by Poma Italia.
 The cables were replaced from 2014 until 2016 by Leitner Ropeways.
 With Leitner, Poma had been part of the HTI Group since 2000.

 In a press release, Leitner, which had carried out maintenance on the cable car in the years prior to the incident, published details of maintenance work and safety checks performed on the cable car, stating that they had been carried out according to the current safety regulations and the maintenance contract.
 The company stated that all cables, including the carrier cables, were checked with magnetic induction in November 2020, and the automatic brake was tested with both cabins in December 2020; the test involved a simulated rupture of the haulage cable.
 From 29 March to 1 April 2021, Leitner employees checked all mechanical safety components, and the hydraulic brakes of the vehicles were checked and maintained on 3 May.
 The company also stated that daily and weekly checks and maintenance were carried out by the transport company itself, in adherence to the issued user's manual.

 The cable car had not been operating for a period of time until 26 April 2021 as a result of restrictions due to the COVID-19 pandemic.
 The cable car was designed for a carrying capacity of 47 people, but the cabin capacity had been reduced as a COVID-19 precaution.
+15 people were on board when the accident happened.